PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 1 - Chunks + JobSystem/Notes/english.md

 # Keywords
 `const`
-    Sets a number to not be ahcngeable.
+    Sets a number to not be change-able.
 Arrays require to be initialized with a const.